We are hiring a 2-year postdoc and a 1-year research & lab tech! See below for more info.

 Prospective undergraduate students

-I do not currently have funding for postdocs but I’m happy to support applications to the NSF Postdoctoral Research Fellowship in Biology, Smith Conservation Research Fellowship, Schmidt Science Fellows, and other funding opportunities (see database of postdoc fellowships compiled by Allison Barner here and by Dieter Lukas here).
+More broadly, I am always happy to support applications for the NSF Postdoctoral Research Fellowship in Biology, Smith Conservation Research Fellowship, Schmidt Science Fellows, and University of Wyoming Distinguished Postdoctoral Fellowships, plus other funding opportunities (see database of postdoc fellowships compiled by Allison Barner here and by Dieter Lukas here).
 Please reach out via email (jessie.williamson[at]uwyo.edu) to discuss proposal ideas, and include a copy of your CV.

 About Laramie & big, beautiful Wyoming

-Recently, Laramie was dubbed the most affordable mountain town in the West and the #1 college town in the U.S. It has abundant sunshine, massive big blue skies, and nature in every direction –– some call it “Laradise”.
+Laramie has been dubbed the most affordable mountain town in the West and ranked #1 college town in the U.S. and #6 on the 'top college towns for fly fishing' list.
+It has abundant sunshine, massive big blue skies, and nature in every direction –– some call it “Laradise”.

 Vedauwoo Recreation Area